CodeToGather/Code2Gather/README.md

   "workspaces": [
     "frontend",
     "pairing",
+    // ...
     "package"
   ],
 ```

-Now, `yarn install` and `yarn workspaces run lint-staged` at the project root should work for all packages!
+Now, `yarn install` at the project root should work for all packages!